 Less serious side effects of taking this drug can include:

-People who are taking Zoloft should not stop taking the medication abruptly; see your doctor before reducing or discontinuing this medication.
-You can reduce the symptoms you feel during withdrawal by slowly tapering off of this medication.
-Possible symptoms of withdrawal include:
+People who are taking Zoloft should not stop taking the drug all at once.
+Formulate a plan with your doctor before reducing or discontinuing this medication altogether.
+You can reduce the symptoms you feel during withdrawal by slowly reducing this medication in your system.
+Possible symptoms of withdrawal may include: